The 8 Best Investment Apps of 2020

 Accounts with a balance up to $5,000 pay just $1 per month and accounts with a balance over $5,000 pay a competitive 0.25% fee.
 For college students with a .edu email, you can use Acorns for free for up to four years from the date of registration.

 The existing portfolios focus on low-cost exchange-traded funds that offer you diverse investments without a giant starting investment.
-A few dollars here and there adds up, and Acorns makes it easy to invest at small dollar levels.
+A few dollars here and there adds up, and Acorns makes it easy to invest in small amounts.

 Check out our guide to the best stock market apps you can buy today.